-Notice: 3/30/2017 – The road is gated for the seasonal closure from Riverfront Park east to the Dalles Dam.
+Note: The road is gated and the trail closed the seasonally from Riverfront Park east to the Dalles Dam.
 The seasonal closure runs from November 1 to Memorial Day Weekend.

 The trailhead is about 80 miles east of Portland, Oregon in the Columbia River Gorge National Scenic Area

 From Portland drive on I-84 E toward The Dalles for about 79 miles.

 Take exit 82 and at the stop sign turn right onto River Road.

 Drive about 400 feet and turn right onto Historic Highway 30W and drive for 1.4 miles and turn right on onto Taylor-Frantz Rd.